openid/fapi/Financial_API_Grant_Management.md

 ## Requirements for Authorization Servers

-Authorization servers

- 1. shall support confidential clients as defined in [@!RFC6749].

-*Draft Note:* While this specification has been borne out of environments where only confidential clients exist the authors acknowledge that there is potential to use it within public client contexts.
-The authors will continue to assess this use case over the development of the specification.
+*Draft Note:* This specification has been borne out of environments which expect confidential clients however the authors acknowledge that there is potential to use it within public client contexts.
+The authors will continue to assess public client use cases over the development of the specification.

 ## Authorization Request